herreio/pybman/README.rst

 Usage
 -----

-Launch the Python and start by importing necessary modules from pybman:
+Launch the Python interpreter and start by importing necessary modules from pybman:

 .. code-block:: python